Native American Education

 work number: 360-457-8575

 I am a Lower Elwha Klallam Tribal member.
 As the Native American Liaison I am lead on incorporating Since Time Immemorial and work closely with our Lower Elwha Klallam Language Teachers and Lower Elwha Klallam council making sure our MOU agreements are being honored.

-Due to funding, low staffing, and a lower number of Native American Students at these locations, unfortunately, we can not provide Native American Interventionists in all PASD schools.
+Due to funding, low staffing, and a lower number of Native American Students at these locations, unfortunately, we can not provide Native American Education Advocates in all PASD schools.
 Please contact Carmen Watson-Charles, Native American Liaison, for any assistance.

 Collaborating with the Lower Elwha Klallam Tribe provides services for PASD educators to help build positive relationships by sharing their history, stories, songs, and language.
 The Lower Elwha Klallam Language Program has collaborated with PASD for many years now, and they have developed a curriculum for K through 12 and are available to visit classrooms.

 Government-to-Government Relationship in the works for over 20 years

 Annual Board Meetings to acknowledge